kermittheboi/android-tools-script/README.md

 ## What's included?

-Git installation, Google's repo, platform tools zip for ADB and fastboot, akhilnarang's building script and user's custom folder for the source code.
+Git installation, Google's Repo, platform tools zip for ADB and fastboot, akhilnarang's building script and user's custom folder for the source code.

 ## Requirements